dopenclean/9eyes_bot/README.md

-# Discord Campaign Bot
+# 9eyes

-The **Discord Campaign Bot** is an intelligent and automated solution designed to fetch and share real-time campaign updates in a Discord server.
+The **9eyes Campaign Bot** is an intelligent and automated solution designed to fetch and share real-time campaign updates in a Discord server.
 Using **GraphQL**, it retrieves campaign details such as names, descriptions, images, start and end dates, and creator information.
 The bot seamlessly integrates with **Discord**, posting visually rich embed messages with campaign details and interactive buttons for easy access.

 ### ✨ Key Features:
 - **Automated Campaign Updates**: Fetches and posts the latest campaigns in real-time.